sapegin/washingcode-book/manuscript/Naming_is_hard.md

 expect(yep.errors).toEqual([])
 -->

-I’d also split this method into two to isolate side effects and make this code more testable, then remove the condition around `this.set()` call, setting an empty array when there are no errors seems safe enough:
+I’d also split this method into two to isolate side effects and make the code more testable, then remove the condition around `this.set()` call – setting an empty array when there are no errors seems safe enough:

 <!--
 class X {